JanMagnusMariano/CMSC190_JMMariano/code/SETUP.md

 FIREBASE_PRIVATE_KEY, FIREBASE_CLIENT_EMAIL, FIREBASE_PROJECT_ID can all be found in the Firebase Admin SDK .json file
 ```

-5. Run the web server using the command
+5. Run the web server on localhost with port 5000 using the command :
 ```
 nodejs app.js
 ```